 See Course details for information including how this course will be delivered safely if you’re starting in January 2021 in response Covid-19.

 January 2021, September 2021, January 2022, September 2022

 Bournemouth University, Talbot Campus and Lansdowne Campus

-1 year full-time or 2 years part-time (September start); 16 months full-time (January start)
+1 year full-time or 2 years part-time (September start); 16 months full-time or 27 months part-time (January start)

 A Bachelors Honours degree with 2:2 in any subject.

 If English is not your first language you'll need IELTS (Academic) 6.0 with a minimum of 5.5 in each component of writing, speaking, listening and reading.
 For more information check out our full entry requirements.